Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Bounds on General Transport Coefficients

 \twocolumngrid This general bound constitutes an analog of Eq. (\ref{minDiff}) for transport coefficients associated with {\it global}~ $Y_{H}$ that are of the form of Eq. (\ref{eqYI}).
-Similar to earlier Sections, we may invoke Eq. (\ref{cv2}) to explicitly express the bound in terms of an effective local heat capacity and the temperature.
+Similar to our discussion in the earlier Sections, we may invoke Eq. (\ref{cv2}) to explicitly express the bound in terms of an effective local heat capacity and the temperature.
 We underscore that in systems with local interactions, the requisite $\{\tilde{H}_{i}^{H}\}$ are local for the typical operators $\{Y_{i}^{H}\}$ appearing in Table \ref{tab:GY}.
-In Appendices \ref{sec:viscosity} and \ref{sec:conduct}, we discuss applications of the above derived inequalities for obtaining lower bounds on the bulk and shear viscosities and electrical conductivity.
-As in Section \ref{sec:diff}, we further stress that all of the bounds derived in this Section apply at all temperatures and {\it are free of semi-classical approximations}.
+In Secions \ref{sec:viscosity} and \ref{sec:conduct}, we discuss applications of the above derived inequalities for obtaining lower bounds on the bulk and shear viscosities and electrical conductivity.
+As in Section \ref{sec:diff}, we further stress that all of the bounds derived thus far in this Section apply at all temperatures and {\it are free of semiclassical approximations}.
 The factor of $\hbar$ in the numerator of Eq. (\ref{gammagamma}) illustrates that, similar to our particular results for the diffusion constant, other transport coefficients may be bounded from below by {\it finite values having their origins in quantum fluctuations}.